sgrubb/therapy-log/README.md

 Edit `prisma/schema.prisma`, then:

 ```
-npx prisma migrate dev --name describe-your-change
+npm run db:migrate
 ```

 This creates a migration file and updates the TypeScript types.
-The migration is embedded into the app at build time via `npm run generate:migrations`.
+Run `npm run generate:migrations` to re-bundle migrations into `generated/` (this runs automatically as part of the build).